 If you're dealing with frustrating Wi-Fi dead zones, and upgrading your router isn't an option, the best Wi-Fi extenders should solve the issue.
-A range extender adds more Wi-Fi coverage to your existing network without needing to run an Ethernet line.
+A range extender is a Wi-Fi booster adding more Wi-Fi coverage to your existing network without running an Ethernet line.
 It can also act as a middleman for devices with reduced Wi-Fi range.
-The TP-Link RE505X is the best overall range extender thanks to Wi-Fi 6 speeds, OneMesh compatibility, and a compact design.
+The TP-Link RE500X is the best overall range extender thanks to Wi-Fi 6 speeds, OneMesh compatibility, and a compact design.
 Still, we've laid out different extender types to fit every scenario.

 A great value with Wi-Fi 6

 The TP-Link RE500X is a compact Wi-Fi extender with a simple design that makes it easy to plug in and forget about.
 It supports Wi-Fi 6 for those that have already upgraded to the newer tech and still works with 802.11ac devices.
 This extender has a maximum throughput of 300Mbps at 2.4GHz and 1200Mbps at 5GHz.